pixlsus/website/src/blog/posts/2016-07-12 Blender Slideshow/index.md

 </figure>

 You'll want to set the appropriate X and Y resolution for your intended output (don't forget to set the scaling from the default 50% to 100% now as well) as well as your intended framerate.
 Common rates might be 23.976 (23.98), 25, 30, or even 60 frames per second.
-If you're intended target is something like YouTube or an HD television you can probably safely use 30 or 60 (just remember that a higher frame rate means a longer render time!).
+If your intended target is something like YouTube or an HD television you can probably safely use 30 or 60 (just remember that a higher frame rate means a longer render time!).

 For our example I'm going to set the output resolution to 1920&nbsp;&times;&nbsp;1080 at 30fps.